Suicide Prevention Council of Roanoke Valley hosts several campaigns throughout the year. Click below to learn more!

 Like us on Facebook and Instagram @spcrv for updates

-Calling all Roanoke Valley Youth!!
+Calling all Roanoke Valley Adults and Youth!!
 This Suicide Prevention Month, SPCRV is holding a sticker contest.
-Come showcase your talent! $50 each to Three Winning Entries!
+Come showcase your talent! $50 each to Four Winning Entries!

 Entry Rules: